thedataincubator/analyst-demo/demo-2-streamlit/README.md

+# Streamlit overview (not instructions for using the contents of this directory)

 ## Things you will need:
 1. Python
 * The Anaconda distribution is a nice way to download Python and lots of other common libraries for working with data.
 We'll need a few other libraries off the bat (like `venv` and `pip`) but those will come with the Anaconda distribution.